Ayaan-Patel/SDP-Cafe-Finder/Daily progress.md

-# Hey everyone, please document your daily progress here under your name
+# Add your daily acheivements, or simply commit to Github.

 ### Isabella:
 Oct 26: searchbar and databse. on the prosses of learning and building the database with SQL